SharkPlush/Bash-AC-Power-Detection/README.md

 NOTE: This is a fully untested beta branch.
+If you want to know the potential problems of using this branch see: https://github.com/SharkPlush/Bash-AC-Power-Detection/issues/2#issuecomment-3585303129

 This wrapper is meant to be used in conjunction with a systemd service to wrap around certain service you don't want running while on battery power.